 Andy Reid's Children

-Spencer played college football at Temple and now works for the Colorado State football program.
+Spencer played college football at Temple and now works as an assistant strength and conditioning coach for The Chiefs.
 Drew Ann married Devin Woodhouse and took his last name.
 Devin spent numerous years as an assistant strength and conditioning coach for the Kansas City Chiefs.

 After the Chiefs' win in Super Bowl LIV, Tammy said that it felt like Garrett was there on the field with the family.